 Ethel Benjamin married Alfred Mark Ralph De Costa, a 36-year-old sharebroker, land and real estate agent and practising Jew, on 23 July 1907 in the synagogue on The Terrace in Wellington.
 Following her marriage Ethel De Costa moved to Wellington and took offices adjacent to her husband's in the Joseph Nathan and Company building at the corner of Grey and Featherston streets.
 Ethel De Costa advertised her practice, to the consternation of the Wellington District Law Society, and extended her business interests into property speculation.

 In 1908 the De Costas closed their businesses and moved away from Wellington.
 The Benjamin family had returned to England in the late 1890s and the couple joined them around 1910.
 In England Ethel De Costa may have worked for a legal firm, and during the First World War she managed a bank in Sheffield.
 Between the wars the couple lived in the south of France and in Italy.
 There were no children.
 Alfred De Costa died in England during the winter of 1940–41.
 Ethel died of a fractured skull in Mount Vernon Hospital at Northwood, Middlesex, England, on 14 October 1943, after being accidentally knocked down by a motor vehicle.

 Through her determined efforts Ethel Benjamin cleared the way for women's entry into the legal profession.
 But although she anticipated that women would capitalise on her success, few chose to do so.
-The next woman to complete the LLB degree in New Zealand was Annie Lee Rees in 1911, followed by Harriette Vine in 1913.
-Even after the Second World War women only began to enter the legal profession in small numbers.
+Ellen Melville became the second New Zealand woman to be admitted to the bar in 1906, and three years later the second to establish herself in sole practice.
+The next women to complete the LLB degree in New Zealand were Annie Lee Rees in 1911 and Harriette Vine in 1913.
+Even after the Second World War few women were entering the legal profession.